antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_observability/create_thousandeyes_test.md

     Use the ThousandEyes API through Bruno to create the test programmatically.

     ### Create a Test via API
-    - Open the `Create ThousandEyVisualize ThousandEyes Page Load HAR as a trace in Splunk Observability Cloudes Page Load Test` request in your Bruno collection
+    - Open the `Create ThousandEyes Page Load Test` request in your Bruno collection
     - Click `Send` to execute the API request

     ![ThousandEyes create test](../img/bruno/createPageLoadTest.png)